nick-otter/nick-otter.github.io/_posts/2023-02-17-How To Visualise System Design The C4 Model.md

 ---
 layout: post
-title:  "How to diagram Systems"
+title:  "How To Diagram Systems"
-categories: solutions
+categories: diagramming
 ---

-# How to diagram Systems
+# How To Diagram Systems
 {: style="text-align: center"}

 [Dr Milan Milovic](https://www.linkedin.com/in/milanmilanovic/) provides a brilliant description for The C4 Model.
 Let's take a look.